-Spend this tea time researching and taking notes on any other saints, sprites, angels, hobbits, wizards, gods or goddesses you might like to call on to support you on your book journey.
+Spend this tea time researching and taking notes on any other saints, sprites, angels, hobbits, wizards, gods, or goddesses you might like to call on to support you as a writer.

 Congratulations, you are more than halfway through your journey.

 5th Question, 5th Cup – What is My Book’s Place in the Universe of Books?

 Tea Suggestion for Writers: Before you put the kettle on to make a cup of brain-sharpening Japanese matcha or a crisp black oolong tea, go over to your bookshelf and pull down 5 comparable books.

 “Comparable books” are simply books that your ideal reader might already own.

 Spend five minutes leafing through each book you chose and jot down the answers to the following questions